Refactoring Legacy Code

 hasChildren()).

-Summary & Key Lessons
+Summary & Key Lessons:

 - Approval Testing provides a strong safety net for refactoring legacy code without changing behavior.